rugbyprof/Mobile-Web-Programming/API-Accelerometer.md

 ### Introduction

-Many new computers, mobile phones and other devices are now shipping standard with accelerometers, gyroscopes, compasses and other hardware designed to determine capture motion and orientation data.
+Many new computers, mobile phones and other devices are now shipping standard with `accelerometers`, `gyroscopes`, `compasses` and other hardware designed to determine capture motion and orientation data.
 At the same time, web browsers are providing increasingly more access to that new hardware.
 One example of that are the new HTML5 DeviceOrientation and DeviceMotion events.
 These events provide developers with information about the orientation, motion and acceleration of the device.

 Today, all modern mobile browsers support device orientation, and most support device motion, with Chrome for Android and Opera being the holdouts.
 Thankfully they're working on it and we should see it soon.
 Note, if you need to support older versions of Firefox, it has an implementation using a slightly different event model.